valtiojs/valtio-plugin/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+The API is brand new and we are still working on it so please!
+Be critcal.